haskell-lang/haskell-lang/static/markdown/osx-install.md

 [GHC for OS X](http://ghcformacosx.github.io/) for 64-bit Mac OS X 10.9 and later.

+For earlier versions of Mac OS X than 10.9, you should use the [Haskell Platform Installer](https://www.haskell.org/platform/mac.html).

 ## Steps to install

 * Download and unzip [ghc-7.8.4-r0.zip](https://github.com/ghcformacosx/ghc-dot-app/releases/download/v7.8.4-r0/ghc-7.8.4-r0.zip) (165MB)
-* Move it to a stable location such as `/Applications`
+* Move the resultant app to a stable location such as `/Applications`
-* Double-click for instructions to install Xcode add it to your Terminal's $PATH
+* Double-click the application and follow the further instructions, which will guide you in how to add GHC to your Terminal's path, and to install Xcode.

-## What it includes
+## What is included

 * GHC 7.8.4
 * cabal-install 1.22.0.0